AlexandrKoshelev-dev/testTelegramBot/README.md

-# Tets telegram bot project
+# Test telegram bot project

 Steps to run this project: